ADFABNorthAmericaInc/abecms-plugin-for-vim-intellij/README.md

-#Write your abe tags very easy with vim-plugin-for-abecms
+#Write your abe tags very easy with abecms-plugin-for-vim-intellij

 ##Install for INTELLIJ/PHPSTORM
-Download ideaAbecms.jar and add it as a plugin in Preferences -> Plugins -> Install plugin from disk
+Download ideaAbecms/ideaAbecms.jar and add it as a plugin in Preferences -> Plugins -> Install plugin from disk

 ##Install for vim
-Add abecomplete.vim to .vim/autoload folder then add
+Add vim/abecomplete.vim to ~/.vim/autoload folder then add

     setlocal completefunc=abecomplete#Complete

-to your .vimrc file.
+to your ~/.vimrc file.

 ##Use it
+The syntax is
+    <type>[:tab_my_key]
-Start by taping one of the following letters for the corresponding type :
+The types are the following letters for the corresponding meaning :

 * t => text
 * i => image